-- Potential damage to archaeological sites because of vehicle tracks, footprints and actions of contractors, employees and visitors of the mineral exploration site. - As the mitigation measures below are fully enforced, any impact will be significantly reduced compared to with present situation.
+- Potential damage to archaeological sites as a result of vehicle tracks, footprints and actions of contractors, employees and visitors of the mineral exploration site. - As the mitigation measures below are fully enforced, any impact will be significantly reduced compared to with present situation.